 Each of the next HubSpot tiers gives you additional tools and features to actually communicate with, organize, and nurture these leads.

 Without going into the specifics of all of the different features that each tier has (you can do that here), it’s important to know the major differences.
 You get a lot for $50/month with Marketing Hub Starter.

-Who should use HubSpot Basic?
+Who should use HubSpot Marketing Hub Starter?

-HubSpot Basic is great for a small company with a limited marketing budget.
+Marketing Hub Starter is great for a small company with a limited marketing budget.

-If you have a small amount of leads coming in through your website each month, and you have enough people-power to nurture them individually, you also probably won’t benefit too much from the automation that Pro and Enterprise give.
+If you have a small number of leads coming in through your website each month, and you have enough people-power to follow up with them individually, you also probably won’t have a lot of need for the automation that Pro and Enterprise give.

 You can create email nurturing workflows that are triggered when a visitor becomes a lead or takes a specific action (i.e. not opening your email, downloading another offer) that send emails in sequence without you ever having to do a thing.

-Who should use HubSpot Pro?
+Who should use HubSpot Marketing Hub Pro?

 For this reason, Pro is a great choice especially if your marketing budget is tight.
 With automation, you’ll need less man-power to nurture all of your leads, which will allow your people to spend more time improving other areas of your marketing or website.